BeChris/ampkg/README.md

 ### BUILD_MANDATORY
 List of packages which **must** be installed on developer system in order to be able to compile the package associated to current recipe.\
-For each mandatory an optional version restriction can be indicated (if no package match this restriction is found then the package won't be installed).
+For each mandatory package an optional [version restrictions] can be indicated.\
+If no package matching this restriction is found then the package won't be installed.

 Examples:
 ```
-// The package to be compiled absolutly needs sdl2 at version >= 2.0.10 and hollywood compiler at version 8.0
 {
+    "//BUILD_MANDATORY": "The package to be compiled absolutly needs sdl2 at version >= 2.0.10 and hollywood compiler at version 8.0",
     "BUILD_MANDATORY": [
         "sdl2-devel >= 2.0.10",
         "hollywood:compiler = 8.0",